AdarshTheki/HTML-CSS-Javascript/Networking/readme.md

 ## Website how Works ?

-- ### Static website:
+### Static website:

-  > _Content not change a lot._
+**_Content not change a lot._**

 -   **Advantages:** Simplicity, Speed, Scalability , Security, Cost effectiveness

 -   **Disadvantages:** Limited functionality, Lack of flexibility, No user interaction, Not good for complex

-- ### Static Content:
+-  **Static Content:**

     -   HTML page.
     -   Image, Audio, Video file.
     -   Static online form.
     -   Download _(Software, Document, Spreadsheet)_

 ---

-- ### Dynamic website:
+### Dynamic website:

-  > _It's provide dynamic and interactive functionality to user and it like searching data in database, Submit form data display custom content etc._
+**_It's provide dynamic and interactive functionality to user and it like searching data in database, Submit form data display custom content etc._**

 -   **Advantages:** Flexibility, Scalability, User Interaction, Better SEO, Advanced Functionality
 -   **Disadvantages:** A lot of overhead for simple Application, Require more cost for developments and implementation, Complex to implement.

-- ### Dynamic Content:
+* **Dynamic Content:**

   -   Database, User account info.
   -   Translated web page, Text.
   -   Video and Voice massaging apps.
   -   Real-time data _(Weather forecasting, Health data, Stock data)_.

 ---

-- ### Client Server:
+### Client Server:

 "Which are used to access and display web page and other content."
 Such as Microsoft Edge, Google Chrome, Mozilla Firefox.

-  > **\*Question:** Explain - Internet, Web Browser, Browser engine, Static and Dynamic sites.\*
+**Question:** Explain - Internet, Web Browser, Browser engine, Static and Dynamic sites.

 ---

-- ### UI: (User Interface)
+### UI: (User Interface)

-  _UI designers are graphic designers specialized in creating web components.
-Button, Image, Text fields, Dropdown etc._
+UI designers are graphic designers specialized in creating web components.
+Button, Image, Text fields, Dropdown etc.

-- ### UX: ()
+### UX: (User Experience)

-  _Is the experience smooth and intuitive or clunky and confusing ?
-Does navigating the app fel logical or does it feel arbitrary ?_
+Is the experience smooth and intuitive or clunky and confusing ?
+Does navigating the app fel logical or does it feel arbitrary ?

 ## How to Networks Work ? :